Contact Info

 Displaying raw data files

-During recording, recorded raw data will be displayed as map display overlay.
-Please note, that at this stage, only the uncorrected raw depth (not elevation!) and position data is written to the display.
+During recording, raw data will be displayed as a map display overlay.
+Note that at this stage, only the uncorrected raw depth (not elevation!) and position data are written to the display.
 Elevations and corrected values will only be displayed when the raw data has been converted to a sounding.
-However, when you are recording data with RTK tides enabled, you can show corrected data during the survey by enabling the "Display elevations" option in the display options window (see below).
+However, if you are recording data with RTK tides enabled, you can show corrected data during the survey by enabling the "Display elevations" option in the display options window (see below).

 Raw data display options